paulveillard/cybersecurity-architecture/README.md

 # Cybersecurity Architecture, Frameworks, and Standards

 ######  Welcome To The World of Architecture in Cybersecurity:
-A collection of awesome framework, libraries, learning tutorials, videos, webcasts, technical resources and cool stuff about Security Software Architecture & design patterns.
+An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Security Software Architecture & design patterns.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

 ## What is Cybersecurity Architecture?